Ulster University - Belfast

 The LLM/MSc in Legal Innovation and Technology Law (formerly Corporate Law, Computing and Innovation) is an innovative programme designed to develop multidisciplinary professionals in law, business, and technology, equipping students with a highly sought-after interdisciplinary skill set.

 A unique collaboration between the School of Law and the School of Computing, Engineering, and Intelligent Systems, this course has been developed in consultation with industry experts to address their employment needs.
-It is aimed at aspiring and current professionals in law, business, and computing who seek to specialize and enhance their career opportunities in the fields of law and technology.
+It is aimed at aspiring current professionals in law, business, and computing who seek to specialise and enhance their career opportunities in the fields of law and technology.

 Subjects taught